After 30 years on deserted island, I found Instagram

 The engimatic 79-year-old lives alone on the beautiful Isle of Budelli in Italy's Maddalena archipelago.
 He's called this slice of paradise his own since 1989, when he departed mainland Italy in an attempt to quit modern society and start anew.

-Ater years of living in solitude, in recent years Morandi has opened up his corner of the world, taking striking photographs of Budelli's landscapes and wildlife and showcasing them on his Instagram, Facebook and Twitter.
+After years of living in solitude, in recent years Morandi has opened up his corner of the world, taking striking photographs of Budelli's landscapes and wildlife and showcasing them on his Instagram, Facebook and Twitter.

 Now, Morandi is as much of a draw for summer visitors as Budelli's famous rose-colored sandy beach, La Spiaggia Rosa, but his quiet life remains almost unchanged since he first docked on Budelli's shores.